aidan-le-beard/Client-Router-Server-LAN-Threaded-File-Streaming/README.md

 1) Place ClientApp.java (if using JavaFX) and TCPClient.java on one computer.
 2) Place ServerApp.java (if using JavaFX) and TCPServer.java on a second computer that is on the same Wi-Fi network.
 3) Place SThread.java and TCPServerRouter.java on a third computer that is on the same Wi-Fi network.
 4) Edit TCPClient.java line 13: put the IP of the machine with SThread.java and TCPServerRouter.java on it.
-This can be found on the other machine in command prompt by typing “ipconfig” and retrieving the IPv4 Address from the section titled “Wireless LAN adapter Wi-Fi.”
+   ### Note: IP can be found on the other machine in command prompt by typing “ipconfig” and retrieving the IPv4 Address from the section titled “Wireless LAN adapter Wi-Fi.”
-5) Edit TCPClient.java line 37: put the file path to the file that you wish for the client to transmit here.
+6) Edit TCPClient.java line 37: put the file path to the file that you wish for the client to transmit here.
 This file will be sent to the server.
-6) Edit TCPClient.java line 43: put the IP of the machine with ServerApp.java and TCPServer.java on it.
-This can be found on the other machine in command prompt by typing “ipconfig” and retrieving the IPv4 Address from the section titled “Wireless LAN adapter Wi-Fi.”
+7) Edit TCPClient.java line 43: put the IP of the machine with ServerApp.java and TCPServer.java on it.
-7) Edit TCPServer.java line 13: put the IP of the machine with ClientApp.java and TCPClient.java on it.
-This can be found on the other machine in command prompt by typing “ipconfig” and retrieving the IPv4 Address from the section titled “Wireless LAN adapter Wi-Fi.”
+8) Edit TCPServer.java line 13: put the IP of the machine with ClientApp.java and TCPClient.java on it.
-8) Edit TCPServer.java line 38: put the file path to where the server should save the file received from the client.
+9) Edit TCPServer.java line 38: put the file path to where the server should save the file received from the client.
-9) Edit TCPClient.java line 40: put the IP of the machine with ClientApp.java and TCPClient.java on it.
-This can be found on the other machine in command prompt by typing “ipconfig” and retrieving the IPv4 Address from the section titled “Wireless LAN adapter Wi-Fi.”
+10) Edit TCPClient.java line 40: put the IP of the machine with ClientApp.java and TCPClient.java on it.
-10) Run TCPServerRouter.java first.
+11) Run TCPServerRouter.java first.
-11) Run TCPServer.java second.
+12) Run TCPServer.java second.
-12) WAIT for server to write that it is connected to the router.
+13) WAIT for server to write that it is connected to the router.
-13) Run TCPClient.java.
+14) Run TCPClient.java.